elasticio/splitter-component/README.md

     ]
 }
 ```

-Our splitting expression is "users".
-As the output of the component we'll have two objects:
+The splitting expression is "users", action will return output:
 ```
 {
     "name": "John"